BouglaceMarouane/DD-CMC/README.en.md

 ## 👤 Contributor

 🚀 Curated and shared by [**@BouglaceMarouane**](https://github.com/BouglaceMarouane), Digital Development trainee at CMC and passionate about building innovative digital solutions and supporting the next generation of developers at CMC.

+---

+This repository is maintained to help Digital Development students at CMC easily access the documents and resources necessary for their training.